epictete/WoodStock/README.md

 The goal is to create a basic one-page application.
 In this case, I chose to build a page around the theme of Breaking Bad, using the [Breaking Bad API](https://breakingbadapi.com/Documentation).
 The app fetches data from the API and displays the result as a grid of cards.
-There is a search field that allows the user to filter the results by name.
+There is a search field that allows the user to filter the results by character name.

 ### Link